Keyboard shortcuts

 We now have a complete Protocol that defines:

-• the data that can be sent between the client and server (inputs, messages, components)
+• Data that can be sent between the client and server (inputs, messages, components)

-We can now start building our client and server Plugins.
+We can now start building our client and server.